yesyes0649/steamnetsock-patch/README.md

 - Copy the `fix.so` file to the game folder

-- Edit steam launch options
+- Edit steam launch options: `LD_AUDIT=./fix.so %command%`
-  - if you're running the linux native build: `LD_AUDIT=./fix.so %command%`
-  - or if you're running via Proton: `LD_AUDIT=./fix.so %command% --rendering-driver vulkan`

 - Multiplayer will now work.
 Note you can only play with users that have the same fake AppID as yourself.
-Online-Fix players have fake AppID 480
+Online-Fix players usually have fake AppID 480.

 **Note:** A future steamclient update may break the fix.
 So, if you're having issues, check the `audit_patch.log` file.
 If it says "pattern not found", please open an issue.

+# Compatible Games

+Games that use "SteamNetworkingSockets" and work properly via GBE or OnlineFix should also be functional when using this fix.

+Confirmed to work:
+- Slay the Spire 2 (2868840)
+- Enshrouded (1203620)
+- DARK SOULS REMASTERED (570940) with [Seamless Co-op mod](https://www.nexusmods.com/darksoulsremastered/mods/899)

 # Explanation